fabiand/instanceTypes/instanceTypes.md

 provided to the VM.

 ### Characteristics

-Specific characteristics of this series are:- IO threads are isolated from the vCPUs in order to reduce IO related impact on the workload
+Specific characteristics of this series are:
+- Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
 - Multiqueueing is used for vNICs in order to increase network performance
+- IO threads are isolated from the vCPUs in order to reduce IO related impact on the workload
+- Physical NUMA topology is reflected in the guest in order to optimize guest sided cache utilization
+- Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload
+- Multiqueueing is used for disks in order to increase storage performance

 ### Instance Types

 The following instance types are available in this series:

 Name        | Cores | Memory